cyberspace1902/Cyber-Space-Guide/dv_new/index.md

 # <span style="color: red;">IMPORTANT!!!</span>
 ### 1.<span style="color: red;"> PLEASE PLAY THE GAME IN OFFLINE MODE!!!!</span>
 ### 2.<span style="color: red;"> IF YOU FACING ISSUES WHEN WANT TO LAUNCH THE GAME, PLEASE SCROLL TO THE END OF THIS PAGE AND LOOK AT THE [Solution for the buyers that can't launch the game when the library is using by someone:](https://gd.csmail.store/dv_new/#solution-for-the-buyers-that-cant-launch-the-game-when-the-library-is-using-by-someone) !!!</span>
-### 3.<span style="color: red;"> PLEASE FOLLOW [STEP 0](https://gd.csmail.store/dv_new/#0-update-your-steam-client-to-steam-families-beta-on-your-own-account-please-ask-us-for-family-pin-if-you-dont-have-a-own-account) TO UPDATE YOUR STEAM TO STEAM FAMILES BETA !!!</span>
+### 3.<span style="color: red;"> PLEASE FOLLOW [STEP 0](https://gd.csmail.store/dv_new/#0-update-your-steam-client-to-steam-families-beta-on-your-own-account-please-ask-us-for-family-pin-if-you-dont-have-a-own-account) TO UPDATE YOUR STEAM TO STEAM FAMILES BETA ON YOUR OWN ACCOUNT (PLEASE ASK US FOR FAMILY PIN IF YOU DON'T HAVE A OWN ACCOUNT)!!!</span>

 ## Please note:
 * After you completing the setup, you only need to do **step 4.2**, **step 5** next time you play.